google.com, pub-2850068218893477, DIRECT, f08c47fec0942fa0

 • Use a glass or nonreactive dish for curing and weigh the fillet evenly.

-• Two days is often ideal for gravlax: long enough to develop depth, short enough to preserve tenderness.
+• Two days is ideal for gravlax: long enough to develop depth, short enough to preserve tenderness.

 • After curing, rinse quickly and pat dry.
 Never soak.